freenet/freenet-core/docs/src/components/delegates.md

   request that this delegate sign messages or other data on their behalf.

 - An **inbox delegate** maintains an inbox of messages sent to the user in an email-like system.
-It retrieves messages from an inbox contract, decrypts them, and stores them locally where they can be accessed by other components like a user interface.
+It retrieves messages from an inbox Contract, decrypts them, and stores them locally where they can be accessed by other components like a user interface.